MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Eval-Examples.md

 # Model evaluation examples

-## Eval samples in CNTK binary download package
-The CNTK binary download package on the [CNTK Releases page](https://github.com/Microsoft/CNTK/releases) includes samples for using the eval library in C++, C#/.NET and Python.
+Examples for using the CNTK Eval library in C++, C#/.NET and Python can be found in [Examples/Evaluation](https://github.com/Microsoft/CNTK/blob/v2.0/Examples/Evaluation) folder in Github, as well as in the CNTK binary download package on the [CNTK Releases page](https://github.com/Microsoft/CNTK/releases).

 ## CNTK Library Eval C++/C# Examples
 The [CNTKLibraryEvalExamples](https://github.com/Microsoft/CNTK/blob/v2.0/Examples/Evaluation/CNTKLibraryEvalExamples.sln) contains code samples demonstrating how to use the CNTK Library Eval API in C++ and C#.